10 Interesting Facts About Vietnam That Can Make You Surprised

 During rush hours, Vietnam’s traffic begins to become bustling.
 In particular, intersections and roundabout areas are considered the convergence point for all “oddities” of traffic in this country.

 That principle of yielding has become a habit for every Vietnamese person when traveling on the streets.
-And it is a vital factor that helps Vietnamese traffic look confusing but still smooth.
+And it is a vital factor that helps Vietnamese traffic look confusing but smooth.

 Fact 2: Crossing the street is a “breathtaking” experience.